pulakmehta/YAMLparsing/README.md

      -  Merge: YAML files for testing the deeper testing of the merging functionality

-# Error codes (these are the error codes and their meaning in the code)
+# Error codes (key error codes in the code and their meaning)
-- Error:
  - Error 1: The location of the child YAML file couldn't be found.
 The user should recheck the directory provided
  - Error 2: There was an issue in merging the YAML file.
 Please check the YAML file format
  - Error 99: Unknown error was encountered.
 Please email support@support.com with you case for further investigation